 Built Environment Careers Workshops

-Pupils spend a day at the City Centre to introduce them to Built Environment Careers.
+Pupils visit The City Centre to introduce them to Built Environment Careers.
 From Architects to Engineers, Urban Planners to Landscape Architects many different people with different backgrounds, abilities, talents and interests help create our city, our places and our way of life.
 Working with professionals from across the industry pupils will take part in group challenges that extend their knowledge of the huge variety of roles available.
-With The Brokerage City Link.

 What is Construction?
 (KS3-5) Half Day

-This insight morning run in collaboration with Construction Youth Trust is an opportunity for year 9 students to get to grips with the who, what and why of the Construction industry.
+This insight morning is an opportunity for students to get to grips with the who, what and why of the Construction industry.
 Set to grow by 2.9% by 2019, UK Construction is facing an increasing skills gap because not enough young people are choosing to pursue one of the many and varied careers within it.
 This insight session is the perfect taster for students who will soon be making important study and career decisions.
 Participating in hands on group challenges they will gain an understanding of the life-cycle of a new development and meet inspiring industry professionals who represent the full range of roles available.

 Landscape architects reimagine and design for the future of London's outside environment.
 This workshop gives pupils an interest in art, design and architecture a chance to gain insight into an area of the Built Environment they may not have been aware of before.
 Working with volunteer ambassadors from The Landscape Institute pupils will complete a design brief inspired by the City, learning how planning shapes our streets, transforming the areas in which we live and work.

 I am an Architect (KS2 or 3) Half Day